eedalong/dl_demosaic/README.md

  * update main.py and test.py
  * add training case for another dataset

-## like moire, hard traing patches
+## like moire, hard training patches

 ## hard negative mining
  adjust a ratio of datasets